Lashkar-e-Tayiba will use Aqa Mul Mujahideen to launch Rohingya terror outfit in India

 The police had in August 2019, picked up three members of a Rohingya family for questioning after Rs 30 lakh in cash was recovered from them.
 The cash was found at a jhuggi in the Channi Himmat area of Jammu city.
 Investigations have shown that the cash belonged to Ismail and Noor Alam from Bangladesh.

 The duo to whom the money belonged to had been living in Jammu for the past six years without valid documents.
-Investigations have also revealed that this money was parked with the Rohingya family with an intention of using for a nefarious activity.
+Investigations have also revealed that this money was parked with the Rohingya family with an intention of using for nefarious activity.
 The family was unable to explain the money, but sources say that they would have eventually got orders to pass on to some terror group or a member of a drug cartel.

 The writing has been on the wall and the killing of Chotta Burmi in Kashmir clearly indicated the close association that the Rohingya Muslims have with terror groups.
 Burmi was killed in an encounter along with a commander of the Jaish-e-Mohammad.
 It was Burmi who was part of the Rohingya terror group, Aqa Mul Mujahideen who once shared the dais with Lashkar-e-Tayiba chief Hafiz Saeed.